Skip to content

 virtual_edges = [mapping["nodes"][i.item()] for i in virtual_vertices]

-subgraph_edges = py.array(subgraph_edges + virtual_edges)
+subgraph_edges = self.loader.py.array(subgraph_edges + virtual_edges)

 edge_index = edges_dict["edge_index"][:, subgraph_edges]

-subgraph_nodes = py.unique(
+subgraph_nodes = self.loader.py.unique(

 )